Longmont, Colorado: Education

 Longmont is home to the Boulder County Campus of Front Range Community College, the St. Vrain Valley School District, and to a number of private schools.
 Longmont is also home to the Master Instructor Continuing Education Program (MICEP) a voluntary accreditation program for aviation educators.

 There is also a municipal public library.
 As of 2019 there was deliberation over whether to establish a library district and to have the library publish news.
 That year the library's director stated, in the words of Corey Hutchins of the Columbia Journalism Review, "lacks resources and hasn’t kept up with the city’s growth".

 Transportation

-Longmont is part of the RTD transit district that provides local and regional bus service to Denver and Boulder.
+Longmont has bus service to Denver and Boulder as part of the RTD transit district.
+Longmont is connected to Fort Collins, Loveland, and Berthoud via a FLEX regional bus service.

-Outside of RTD, Longmont is connected to Fort Collins, Loveland, and Berthoud via a FLEX regional bus service.
+As of 2024, the FasTracks project plans to extend RTD's commuter rail B Line to Longmont, which could be completed in the early 2040s.

 In 2012, Longmont was recognized by the League of American Bicyclists as a silver-level bicycle-friendly community.
 Longmont is one of 38 communities in the United States to be recognized with this distinction.
 It is the only city in Colorado placed at the silver level that is not a major tourist center or a university city.

 Vance Brand Airport is a public-use airport owned by the city.
 It currently has no scheduled passenger flights, but it is popular for general aviation.